SUFE-AIFLM-Lab/FinEval/docs/en/get_started/dataset_pre.md

 unzip FinEval.zip
 ```

-The format of the data folder is:
+After the dataset is decompressed, the file format is as follows:

 - -----data
-  - ----dev: The dev set for each subject contains five demonstration examples with explanations provided by the few-shot evaluation
+   ----dev: The dev set for each subject contains five demonstration examples and explanations provided by the few-shot assessment
-  - ----val: The val set is mainly used for hyperparameter adjustment
+   ----val: The val set is mainly used for the self-test model score, and the score can be obtained directly
-  - ----test: Used for model evaluation, the labels of the test set will not be disclosed, and users need to submit their results to obtain the accurate value of the test
+   ----test: used for the final evaluation of the model, the answers of the test set will not be made public, users are required to submit the evaluation results of `submission.json`, and the obtained scores will participate in the final leaderboard